#1 Should have just been hentai

-What bothers me is that the need for all this ecchi content blocks the show from doing anything else that is noteworthy.
-The characters are barren as far as writing goes; a collection of simplistic female characters abiding by well-known tropes, all unified by their loving devotion to the main character, including his presumably underage students.
+What bothers me is that the need for all this ecchi content blocks the show from doing anything else of note.
+The characters are barren as far as writing goes; a collection of simplistic female archetypes, who are all single-mindedly in love with the main character.
+In fact, they are so in love that they practically revere the guy and will stop at nothing to force their sexual attention on him.

-You don’t watch a porn for the story and I presume the same applies to hentai, but Mouse tries to sell itself as a comedy harem mixed with a detective show set in a high-tech future, only to then entirely neglect that second component.
-Action scenes are devoid of any excitement, the characters are (as I mentioned) utterly boring, and the stories aren’t complicated enough to make a detective show work or play to the strengths of its futuristic setting.
+You don’t watch a porn for the story and I the same often applies to hentai, but Mouse tries to sell itself as more than that.
+It’s meant to be a comedy harem mixed with a detective show set in a high-tech future.
+A mix of genres that just doesn’t take off, because ecchi is the only aspect where Mouse succeeds.
+Action scenes are devoid of any excitement, the characters are utterly boring, and the stories aren’t complicated enough to make a detective show work or play to the strengths of its futuristic setting.

 The writer would have been better off keeping either the fun misadventures of a bunch of colorful thieves or take the plot in a more serious direction better fitting for the mature-only themes of the story.
 Having a multi-part storyline where all the characters play dress-up to perform comedy sketches is a good example of this.
-If you came here for the erotic content, then you are going to have to sit through some tortuously poor comedy bits and a story that just makes you go “I am too old for this crap.”
+If you came here for the erotic content, then you are going to have to sit through some a bunch of comedy bits that just makes you go “I am too old for this crap.”

 #3 The performances